k0sproject/k0s/docs/create-cluster.md

 Create a [configuration](configuration.md) file if you wish to tune some of the settings.

 ```
-$ mke server -c mke.yaml
+$ k0s server -c k0s.yaml
 ```

-That's it, really.
-MKE process will act as a "supervisor" for all the control plane components.
+That's it, really. k0s process will act as a "supervisor" for all the control plane components.
 In few seconds you'll have the control plane up-and-running.

-Naturally, to make MKE boot up the control plane when the node itself reboots you should really make the mke process to be supervised by systemd or some other init system.
+Naturally, to make k0s boot up the control plane when the node itself reboots you should really make the k0s process to be supervised by systemd or some other init system.

 ## Create join token